 - Won’t I get attached to the dog?

 You probably will get attached to the dog and in fact, you should.
 That’s the sign of good ownership.
 We’ve had many fosters in the past that actually ended up adopting their dog and that’s certainly a happy ending that we would welcome.
 Fosters should take comfort knowing; however, that for each dog they foster and find a good home, that opens the door for another dog to be pulled from a bad circumstance and have the same done for them AND it has found a great long-term home for the original dog.
 So, yes, you’re going to get attached and that’s ok, and if you decide to keep him, that’s great, too.
 Just remember, there’s nothing but upside to a foster dog finding a permanent home.

 We don’t have a generic template for what we’re looking for.
 Our foster parents come in all forms and fashions.
-Overall, though, we’re looking for someone who is responsible, mature and dependable.
-We need someone who loves dogs and has the patience to deal with situations which may arise, the willingness to work to find their dog a home, the responsibility to support the adoption process and the heart and compassion to provide the best possible home to a dog that may only be in their life temporarily.
-We generally want people who are over 21 years old, who have dog experience (pit bull experience is a plus), who have a fenced in yard or some other secure area for the dog, who live in a safe environment and who have the time to devote to a foster dog.
+Overall, though, we’re looking for someone who is responsible, mature, and dependable.
+We need someone who loves dogs and has the patience to deal with situations that may arise, the willingness to work to find their dog a home, the responsibility to support the adoption process, and the heart and compassion to provide the best possible home to a dog that may only be in their life temporarily.
+We generally want people who are over 21 years old, who have dog experience (pit bull experience is a plus), who has a fenced in yard or some other secure area for the dog, who live in a safe environment, and who have the time to devote to a foster dog.

 If you feel like you want to foster a dog for Ring Dog Rescue, please complete the application today!
 Once we receive it, we will review it and be in touch for next steps in the foster application process.
 The process will include a phone interview and a home visit, at a minimum.